publiccodenet/about/activities/staff-information/sickness.md

 Alternatively, email the morning (when you resume work), at the latest.

-This is important as HR needs to end the notification of your sickness in the HR portal.
+This is important as the operations coordinator needs to end the notification of your sickness in the HR portal.
 This enables us to know you are back in and avoids action by the arbo-dienst.

 ## Sick leave management